 - a.
 They (and other physical constants) aid in the recognition of such compounds.
 Extensive tables have been compiled, giving the melting points of different compounds and their derivatives (e.g., Handbook of Chemistry & Physics (CRC Publ.
-Co.); Rappoport, Handbook of Tables for Organic Compound Identification (CRC Publ.
-Co.); Merck Index, NIST Website, Cambridge Website, WIKIPEDIA (I am reluctant to admit I now obtain a lot of data from this site. etc.) - b.
+Co.); Rappoport, Merck Index, NIST Website, Cambridge Website, Chem Spider etc. - b.
 They aid in obtaining information about the purity of an organic compound.
 A pure organic compound has a "sharp" melting point, i.e., the entire sample melts at the same temperature or over a narrow range (0.1 or 0.2 degrees).
 Addition of an impurity has a two-fold effect: the m.p. is lowered and the m.p. range is broadened.
 Thus, the same compound that melts at 120.0° when pure might melt at 109-116° if impure.
 Both effects are usually increased by increased concentrations of impurities.
-In most cases, impurities lower the m.p. regardless of whether the m.p. of the impurity is higher or lower than the m.p. of the main substance. - c.
-They are useful in establishing the identity of a solid compound: Mixed Melting Point Determination.
-This technique is based on the fact, that one substance will lower the m.p. of another substance if mixed with it.
+In most cases, impurities lower the m.p. regardless of whether the m.p. of the impurity is higher or lower than the m.p. of the main substance.

+C. They are useful in establishing the identity of a solid compound: Mixed Melting Point Determination.
+Though old fashioned, I would like you to consider this technique.
+The mixed melting point technique is based on the fact, that one substance will lower the m.p. of another substance if mixed with it.
 A "mixture" of two specimens of the identical material, by contrast, shows no change in m.p.
 For example, assume that we have an unknown white powder, m.p.
-121 °, which we suspect of being benzoic acid.
+121°, which we suspect of being benzoic acid.
 Benzoic acid melts at 121°C, but so do a great many other organic compounds.
 We obtain from the stockroom a known sample of benzoic acid (an "authentic specimen").
 Equal amounts of this known benzoic acid and our unknown are mixed intimately by grinding them together in a mortar.
 Then, we simultaneously determine the m.p.'s of the pure unknown substance, the pure authentic specimen, and of the mixture of the two.
 If all three have the same m.p., then the unknown is indeed benzoic acid (with a high degree of probability; there are a few exceptions).
 In that case, mixing unknown and authentic specimen amounted to mixing two different samples of the same material.
 The resulting "mixture" was not a mixture at all, but a pure substance, consisting of benzoic acid molecules only.
 So naturally, there was no change in m.p.
 By contrast, assume that the mixture of unknown substance and authentic specimen melting at 98-107 °C. This would prove conclusively, that the unknown substance was NOT benzoic acid.

 Mixed melting points are very helpful in settling questions of identity in cases where an authentic specimen is available.
+Though "old-fashioned", it is a simple way to establish identity without resorting to spectroscopy and can be done in almost any organic chemistry lab.